tophan-pradhan/javastringprogramme/README.md

-📚 List of Programs
-Anagram Check

-Character Count in a String

-Divide String into Equal Parts

-Frequency of Words in a String

-Logical String Problems

-Max and Min Occurring Character

-Max Length Word in a Sentence

-Max and Min Occurring Word

-Palindrome Check (2 Versions)

-String Sorting Based on ASCII

-String Palindrome (Simple)

-String Thread Safety Demo

-Swapping Strings without Third Variable

-Uppercase to Lowercase Conversion

-Uppercase to Lowercase and Vice Versa

-First Non-Repeated Character (NEW)

-String Compression (NEW)
+🚀 Java String Interview Questions
+Welcome to the Java String Interview Questions repository!
+This project contains essential Java string programs that are commonly asked in technical interviews.
+Each file focuses on solving different types of string manipulation and algorithmic problems.

+📝 Programs Included

+#	Program	Description
+1	Anagram.java	Check if two strings are anagrams
+2	CharacterCountSring.java	Count frequency of each character 3	DivideString.java	Divide string into equal parts
+4	FrequencyofWord.java	Find frequency of each word
+5	LogicalString.java	Logical problems related to strings 6	MaxAndMinOccuringChar.java	Find max/min occurring character
+7	MaxLengthWord.java	Find the longest word in a sentence 8	MaxMinOccuringWord.java	Find max/min occurring word
+9	PalindromeString2.java	Check if a string is a palindrome 10	StringASCDSC.java	Sort string based on ASCII values 11	StringPalindrome.java	Basic palindrome checking
+12	StringThreadSafety.java	Demonstrate thread safety in strings 13	SwapingString.java	Swap two strings without third variable 14	Uppertolower.java	Convert uppercase to lowercase
+15	UppertolowerAndViceversa.java	Switch case of each character 16	FirstNonRepeatedChar.java ✅	Find the first non-repeated character
+17	StringCompression.java ✅	Compress a string using character count
-🚀 How to Run
+⚙️ How to Run
 Clone this repository:

 bash
 Copy
 Edit
 git clone <repository-url>
-Open in your favorite IDE (like Eclipse, IntelliJ IDEA).
+Open in your favorite IDE (Eclipse / IntelliJ IDEA).

 Navigate to src/com.tp.string/.

-Run any .java file individually by executing its main method.
+Run any .java file by executing its main() method.

-🎯 Purpose
+🎯 Purpose of This Repository
-This project is created for:

-Java coding practice

-Preparing for string-based interview questions

-Understanding different string manipulation techniques
+💡 Strengthen Java String concepts

+💡 Prepare for technical interviews

+💡 Practice coding challenges

-📢 Contributions
+🤝 Contributions Welcome!
-If you have more interesting String problems, feel free to contribute by opening a pull request!
+If you have more interesting String problems, feel free to fork this repo, add your solution, and submit a pull request!
-Let's make this repository a stronger learning resource for all Java learners.
+Let’s build a strong resource for all Java learners together. ✨

-📧 Contact
+📬 Contact
-For any queries or discussions, feel free to reach out!
+For any queries, discussions, or collaborations, feel free to connect! 😊

+🔥 Happy Coding!